-Your university will notify us of the students they wish to allocate a capped place.
+Your university will tell us which students have been allocated a capped place.
 This is normally done in the autumn, so you should not delay submitting an application as, even if you are not nominated, you may still be eligible for a Placement Travel Allowance if you satisfy the residency and other eligibility criteria.